trimstray/nginx-admins-handbook/README.md

 </details>

-TLS stands for "Transport Layer Security".
+TLS stands for _Transport Layer Security_.
 It is a protocol that provides privacy and data integrity between two communicating applications.
 It’s the most widely deployed security protocol used today replacing Secure Socket Layer (SSL), and is used for web browsers and other applications that require data to be securely exchanged over a network.

 TLS ensures that a connection to a remote endpoint is the intended endpoint through encryption and endpoint identity verification.
-The versions of TLS, to date, are TLS 1.3, 1.2, 1.1 and 1.0.
+The versions of TLS, to date, are TLS 1.3, 1.2, 1.1, and 1.0.

 I recommend to read [Bulletproof SSL and TLS](https://www.feistyduck.com/books/bulletproof-ssl-and-tls/).